 General Product Safety Regulations 2005 as they apply to Northern Ireland

-This Guide is designed to help you comply with the General Product Safety Regulations 2005 (GPSR), as they apply in Northern I.
+This Guide is designed to help you comply with the General Product Safety Regulations 2005 (GPSR), as they apply in Northern Ireland (NI).

 The 2005 Regulations provide the basis for ensuring the safety of consumer goods by imposing certain controls.
 They set out the requirements that must be met before products can be placed on the NI market.
 The purpose of the legislation is to ensure that consumer products are safe before they can be placed on the market in NI.
 This is done by requiring producers to ensure that consumer products meet the general safety requirement.

-Product safety
+Product Safety

 The safety of a product will be assessed having regard to a number of matters and, in particular:

-The product’s characteristics e.g. no sharp edges
+The product’s characteristics e.g. no sharp edges;

-Packaging
+Packaging;

-Instructions for assembly and maintenance, use and disposal
+Instructions for assembly and maintenance, use and disposal;

-The effect on other products with which it might be used
+The effect on other products with which it might be used;

 Labelling and other information provided for the consumer; and